HCL-TECH-SOFTWARE/commerce-razorpay-integration/README.md

 This asset has been tested with HCL Commerce v9.1.x with React storefronts.

 # Asset Developer
-This asset has been developed by HCL-Partner Moptra and made it available for HCL Customers and other partners to use as opensource-asset.
+This asset has been developed by HCL-Partner Moptra https://moptra.com/ and made it available for HCL Customers and other partners to use as an opensource-asset.